adempiere/adempiere-ui-gateway/README.md

 Or to the port the variable `POSTGRES_EXTERNAL_PORT` points in file `env_template.env`.

 ## Using Certificates
+You can use whatever cerfiticate you may choose.
+Here, instructions to implement Letsencrypt are documented.
+If you decide to implement with other Certificate Authority (CA), you can follow the instructions, only changing Letsencrypt with the CA selected.
 ### Get Letsencrypt Certificate
 Steps to use Letsencrypt certificates for a secure communication:
 - Letsencrypt issues Certificates only to a server which owns a Domainename.